rowlandcoping/cheese-and-beer/README.md

 All product images (barring one or two) are sourced from wikimedia commons.
 The background page for forms and the homepage was found on Unsplash.
 The favicon was created using GIMP and a free icon I found on a google image search.
+The homepage cheese and beer banners were created using Bing image creator.

 As such I am free to use them all for the purposes of this site.